uu-semp/swedish-learning-app-2025/team03/README.md

 - **Two-Column Design** - Form on the left, word list display on the right
 - **Responsive** - Stacks vertically on smaller screens

+#### Information Dialog
+- **Information Button** - "i" button in the top-right corner of the form
+- **Field Guide** - Opens a dialog explaining all form fields
+- **Easy to Close** - Click the "×" button or click outside the dialog on the overlay
+- **Comprehensive Help** - Includes explanations for required fields, optional fields, and helpful tips

 #### Category Selection
 - Select categories from a dropdown menu
 - Click the "×" button on any chosen category to remove it